minkcv/vm/docs/getting_started.md

 # Getting Started
-First, make sure you have build the main program and the assembler via the build instructions in the main README.md
+First, make sure you have built the main program and the assembler via the build instructions in the main README.md

 #### Assembling
 Write your assembly code in a plain text file and give it the extension `.asm`.
 Follow the guidelines in the `assembly.md` document on the syntax.
 Run